juxt/yada/dev/resources/examples/post/AsyncBody.md

-As we shall see later, it is not only `body` that can return deferred values.
+As we shall see, it is not only `body` that can return deferred values.
 Async is support throughout yada.